medialab/toflit18/docs/patching.md

 That is to say if the set of `pg`'s items is identical to the set of `g`'s items or if the set of `pg`'s items is a superset of `g`'s items.

-On the othe hand, with `rg` being `pg` minus the items that were added to a group (i.e. an item that was not aggregated in the classification before the patch)  we'll say a rename operation is "pure" if:
+On the other hand, with `rg` being `pg` minus the items that were added to a group (i.e. an item that was not aggregated in the classification before the patch)  we'll say a rename operation is "pure" if:

 ```
 length(g ⋃ rg) = length(g)